bigzhu/ink/README.md

+## bigzhu modify
+if no yaml config in markdown file, use file name and modify time

 ## Introduce

 InkPaper is an static blog generator developed by Golang, No dependencies, Cross platform, Easy use, Fast build, Elegant theme.